Cyp9715/Azure-CognitiveServices-example/README.md

 # How to Use this Program

-The program is designed to be simple
+This program is designed simply

-use keyboard global hooks

-rest assured, do not send keystrokes over the Internet
+※ As it uses a global hook, the program receives key input.
+This program doesn't send it over the Internet, so please be assured.

-in the **Speech field**, press the key to enter 'when you want to activate STT'
+Press the Speech field and then press any key to enter the key.

-and **Off field** is a shortcut to completely turn off STT.

-When the set button is pressed, STT enters OFF mode and the Speech key does not work.

-***After that***, press ON to activate the program.

-then click on any inputable (notebook, website, etc),
+The Off field is the same.

+1) How to use Speech?

+After setting the Speech key, click where you can enter such as Notepad.exe, Browser.exe,

-press the key you set in Speech, and micro 'speak' and your words will be converted into text.
+press the Speech key you set and 'talk to the microphone' and what you said will be printed out in text.

+2) How to use Off?

+Off disables Speech.

+If you want to turn on Speech again later, you have to press the ON button yourself.

+※ Pressing the Speech key does not accept input continuously.
+By default, if you say a sentence and take a break, the text conversion ends automatically (press the Speech key again to reactivate).

 # Precautions